octopuscreative/playbook/site/content/pages/index.md

 ---
-punch_line: Our guide for writing the best code possible for the best companies in the world.
+punch_line: Our guide to writing the best code for the best companies in the world.
 title: The Playbook
 template: home
 list: